 RECITALS

-WHEREAS, Licensee plans to provide services to the Property legally described in Exhibit A, attached hereto and incorporate herein by reference, which Property shall be platted as a subdivision to be known as Creekside South at Lorson Ranch Filing No. 1; and
+WHEREAS, Licensee plans to provide services to property that will be platted as a subdivision to be known as Creekside South at Lorson Ranch Filing No. 1; and

-WHEREAS, Licensor shall own certain rights-of-way known to be platted within the boundaries of the Property along Lorson Boulevard and Trappe Drive; and
+WHEREAS, Licensor owns that certain right-of-way adjacent to the boundaries of the proposed subdivision known as Lorson Boulevard and will own that certain right-of-way platted adjacent to the boundaries of the proposed subdivision to be known as Trappe Drive; and

 WHERAS, Licensee wishes to install and maintain landscaping improvements within the Trappe Drive and Lorson Boulevard rights-of-way in order to comply with County landscaping requirements; and

-WHEREAS, Licensor, as a convenience to Licensee, consents to allow Licensee to use portions of the Property rights-of-way for the purposes of installation, maintenance, repair and replacement of landscaping improvements, such as but not limited to landscape grading, irrigation, controllers, lighting, mulch and planting (the “Improvements”); and
+WHEREAS, Licensor, as a convenience to Licensee, consents to allow Licensee to use portions of its rights-of-way for the purposes of installation, maintenance, repair and replacement of landscaping improvements, such as but not limited to landscape grading, irrigation, controllers, lighting, mulch and planting (the “Improvements”); and

 WHERAS, Licensee is required to obtain all necessary permits and pay all fees prior to performing any work in the Licensor’s right-of-way.